fabriziogaliano/docker-snort-ids/README.md

 # snort-ids-docker
-Docker image with Snort and Barnyard
+Docker image with Snort and Barnyard2